 “This just proves why we should’ve had Dominic come along with us.
 Even if he didn’t want to come, he would’ve come anyway and then he’d be able to get us out of this mess or would’ve helped us avoid it entirely.”

 “We get it,” I snapped in an angry whisper.
 “We’re idiots and we should’ve brought Dominic along, but we didn’t.
 Now were stuck in this mess without him.
 So, I guess that means we’re screwed.”

 “Enough, both of you.
 This isn’t helping us and it sure as hell isn’t helping either of you to come up with a plan.
 Right now, our goal is to get to our rooms and change.
 Even if mom knows were late, we’ll get scolded a lot less if we’re ready by the time we need to be.”
 Elliot scolded us like mom would.

 Unfortunately, Trist hurried down the stairs with us, getting in between the legs of Crime.
 Unknown to Trist, he was going to be the cause of us getting caught.
 Crime let out a small gasp in surprise in advance to him crashing into the back of the group.
 Which set of a chain reaction like a line of dominos.
 All of us crashed down at the bottom of the steps.
 I pulled myself out from underneath the large pile, groaning from the before weight of all my brothers on top of me.
-With a short look up, I realized mom, our stepdad, Peter and Dominic were standing over us.
+With a short look up, I realized mom, our stepdad, Peter and Dominic had appeared and were standing over us.
 Trist had somehow escaped the stairs a second before we had crashed down and was now trying to bound himself up Dominic’s leg.
 Dominic stroked Trist’s head and looked over at us with concern in his eyes.
 I couldn’t tell if his concern was for us all falling down the stairs or for what mom might do to us.
 In all honestly it could’ve been both.

 A smile of uneasiness and pain took its mark across my face.